Kolektivo/kolektivo-monetary-contracts/CONTRIBUTING.md

 definitions into their codebase.

-However, to work against the loss of type information make sure that the documentation is sufficint for developers reason about the returned address.
+However, to work against the loss of type information make sure that the documentation is sufficint for developers to reason about the returned address.